 Grant Thornton LLP

 SHOW FULL BIO » Eddie Adkins is a partner in Grant Thornton’s national tax office in Washington, D.C.
 He has the primary responsibility within Grant Thornton for tracking new regulatory and legislative developments related to employee benefits and executive compensation.
 He has written extensively on compensation and benefits topics, including articles in the Daily Tax Report and Tax Notes.
-He has also written articles for journals such as the Compensation Planning Journal, The Tax Advisor, and The Journal of Taxation.
-He has been quoted in various newspapers across the country, including he Wall Street Journal, the New York Times, the Chicago Tribune and USA Today.
+He has also written over 40 articles for journals such as the Compensation Planning Journal, The Tax Advisor, and The Journal of Taxation.
+He has been quoted in various newspapers across the country, including The Wall Street Journal, The New York Times, The Chicago Tribune and USA Today.
 Eddie has also appeared on CNBC.
-He is a former chair of the American Institute of CPAs’ employee benefits and compensation technical resource panel, and currently serves on the AICPA's Tax Executive Committee and its Health Care Reform Task Force.
+He is a former chair of the American Institute of CPAs’ employee benefits and compensation technical resource panel and a former member of the AICPA's Tax Executive Committee.

 Vice President, Business & Finance